How to cite this paper

 quality control is a viable solution for verifying that documents tagged in different

 versions of a schema or DTD represent the same semantic.
-Large data sets are time consuming
+Large data sets are time

-to process, but random sampling maximizes the effects of testing, while limiting the time
+to process, but random sampling maximizes the effects of testing, while limiting the

 to run a given test.
 Controlling XSLT regression over large XML data sets is not trivial,